obrhubr/chess-challenge-participation/README.md

 I quickly realised the issue with my approach: distilling the knowledge stored in the [NNUE](https://tests.stockfishchess.org/nns), which is pretty small but still about 50MBs large, into only 24576 values was too much.
 The loss of context that my implementation produced was crippling it’s ability, because the different boards for each piece that make up the model do not consider the position relative to other pieces.
 Moving the queen to c6 would be evaluated as equally good, whether it blundered the queen to a pawn or delivered a beautiful checkmate.

-## Stage 2: Use statistics to create a perfect evaluation function
+## Using Statistics to create a perfect evaluation function

 ### The Idea